pierregillon/Blaztore/readme.md

 ## Advantages

 Compared to the listed existing libraries, Blaztore has the following advantages:
-- ✅ Centered on immutability of every concepts (State, Action, ...)
+- ✅ Focused on **immutability** for every concepts (State, Action, ...)
-- ✅ Never force us to inherit from a **base class or a base record**.
+- ✅ Never force you to inherit from a **base class or a base record**.
 Every concepts are based on interfaces.
 It allows you to structure your code as you like (multiple handling, file structure, ...)
-- ✅ Use the underlying MediatR library to dispatch action.
-It allows you to easily implement pipeline or preprocessing if you want custom code.
+- ✅ Use the underlying [MediatR](https://github.com/jbogard/MediatR) library to dispatch actions.
+It is highly extendable and allows you to easily implement **pipeline** or **preprocessing** to add loggers, retry pattern, ...
-- ✅ Use Flux/Redux terminology and not a custom one.
+- ✅ Use the **Flux/Redux** terminology and not a custom one.
-- ✅ Provide scoped-state that allows to handle multiple instance of the same state type, but uniquely identified by an id
+- ✅ Enable to store **multiple instances** of the same state type, identified by a unique id.

 ## Installation